MikaelQuinto/An-Introduction-to-DataGrip/README.md

 - Back in the app/IDE, click "Activate", and you're all set!
 Now, we can move on to the next part of the guide.

 # PostgreSQL Installation Guide  🐘
+### What is PostgreSQL?
-### **What is PostgreSQL?**  PostgreSQL is a powerful, open-source relational database management system known for its reliability, extensibility, and compliance with SQL standards.
+PostgreSQL is a powerful, open-source relational database management system known for its reliability, extensibility, and compliance with SQL standards.

+## STEP 1 - Download 💾
+- The first step is to go to the following link [PostgreSQL](https://www.postgresql.org/download/).
+Once there, click on the option that matches your operating system.